 The Statement of Accounts for Swindon Borough Council are prepared and published in accordance with the Accounts and Audit Regulations 2015 and the latest Code of Practice on Local Authority Accounting in the United Kingdom ("the Code") issued by the Chartered Institute of Public Finance and Accountancy (CIPFA).
 Any divergence form the Code is noted where applicable.
 The Code is based on International Financial Reporting Standards, as adapted for the UK public sector.
-The Accounts are prepared under a going concern and modified historical cost basis.
+The Accounts are prepared under a going concern and modified historical cost basis and also apply to the group accounts consolidation.

-b) Revenue recognition and Accruals of Income and Expenditure d) Cash and Cash Equivalents
+b) Revenue recognition and Accruals of Income and Expenditure c) Cash and Cash Equivalents d) Prior Period Adjustments, Changes in Accounting Policies and Errors